ApplexusLabs/aws-sap-idoc-tricks/README.md

 ## 6. Tying it all together
 And here we are.
 Using WE19, I sent some messages out of SAP, and in about 2 seconds later, they show up in our S3 bucket as JSON files.

+As I said, I have a few more scenarios in mind that I'll publish later.
+If you'd like to try some POC's or an integration between SAP and AWS, please reach out and I'd be happy to help.
+This is what we do for a living...mine the intersection of SAP and AWS for valuable new capabilities!